SolidLabResearch/LDESTS/README.md

 # LDESTS: Linked Data Event Streams for Time Series
 ## Introduction
-LDESTS aims to make time series data streams using RDF feasable on platforms such as Solid.
+LDESTS aims to make time series data streams using RDF feasible on platforms such as Solid.
 It achieves this by using a data model (also referred to as "shape") defining the per-sample structure.
 By defining this structure in advance, repetition in structure can be avoided by filtering out the unique properties of individual samples.
 As only these unique properties are encoded in the resulting data, a **lossless, highly compressed** stream can be achieved.
 ## Currently supported
 This tool is developed using [Kotlin Multiplatform](https://kotlinlang.org/docs/multiplatform.html), allowing for multiple target platforms.
 Currently, **only JS/TS on Node.js is supported**.
 There are currently **no** plans to **support JS/TS on Web**.
 There are plans to add Java (and Android) integration **at a later stage**.
 ## Getting started